chriseng/compare_location_history_data/README.md

 ## Prerequisites

 * Python3, with the `haversine` library (for calculating GPS distances)
-  * Run `pip3 install -r requirements.txt` to verify you have it

 ## Usage

 * Download a .zip of each person's Google location history.
 This can be done via [Google Takeout](https://takeout.google.com/settings/takeout/custom/location_history).
+* Run `pip3 install -r requirements.txt` to verify libraries are present
 * (optional) Run `python3 analyze_history.py [zip]` to dump the contents of a single exported .zip file, just to make sure everything is parsing correctly
 * Run `python3 analyze_history.py [zip1] [zip2]` to find the overlaps (the name of the .zip files doesn't matter)